sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

    </td>
   </tr>
   <tr>
-   <td><strong>Performance:</strong> Looking back over the past performance period, how would you rate your level of success in achieving your commitments or goals as it relates to your role and level?
-[Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations]
+   <td><strong>Performance:</strong> Looking back over the past review period, how would you rate your performance against the expectations of your role, level and our values?
+Please provide specific examples in the comment field that justifies your performance rating.
+Where did you excel?
+Where do you need improvement?
+[Rating Scale: 1 Distinguished Performance, 2 Superior Performance, 3 Meets Performance Expectations, 4 Partially Successful Performance, 5 Unsuccessful Performance]
 <p>

 Please provide examples in the comment field that support your rating.

    </td>
-   <td>I would rate my performance over the past 6-months as: ____.  <em>[Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations]. </em>
+   <td>I would rate my performance over the past 6-months as: ____.  <em>[Rating Scale: 1 Distinguished Performance, 2 Superior Performance, 3 Meets Performance Expectations, 4 Partially Successful Performance, 5 Unsuccessful Performance]. </em>
 <p>

 At a high level, I have demonstrated my ability to contribute to the company in a meaningful way and have accomplished several projects that I’m proud of and have contributed to the success of the business.
 Here are some key areas where I feel I successfully achieved my commitments in the past 6-months: